Bhaypreet/Soccer-Player-Detection/README.md

 # Player Tracking with YOLO and Deep SORT

 This repository contains a complete pipeline for soccer player detection and tracking using YOLOv11 and Deep SORT.
 Players are tracked with consistent IDs across frames.
-This version uses CPU-only inference and does not include team classification.
+This version uses CPU-only inference and does not include team classification.We have not assigned player IDs based on jersey numbers, because this requires Optical Character Recognition (OCR) to read text on jerseys.
+Accurately detecting and reading jersey numbers is challenging due to low resolution, motion blur, camera angle, and partial occlusion.
+Instead, Deep SORT provides identity tracking by estimating player trajectories and visual features.

 ---